One-shot learning and behavioral eligibility traces in sequential decision making: Introduction

-To answer these questions, we designed a novel sequential learning task to directly observe which actions and states of a multi-step sequence are reinforced.
-We exploit that after a single reward, models of learning without eligibility traces (our null hypothesis) and with eligibility traces (alternative hypothesis) make qualitatively distinct predictions about changes in behavior and in state evaluation (Fig.~\ref{fig:F1_TaskAndHyp}).
 We measure changes in action-selection bias from behavior, and changes in state evaluation from a physiological signal, namely the pupil dilation.
 Pupil responses have been previously linked to decision making, and in particular to variables that reflect changes in state value such as expected reward, reward prediction error, surprise, and risk \citep{ODoherty03, Jepma11, Otero11,Preuschoff11}.
-By focusing our analysis on those states for which the two hypotheses make distinct predictions after a \textit{single} reward ('one-shot') we find clear behavioral and physiological signatures of reinforcement learning with eligibility trace.
+By focusing our analysis on those states for which the two hypotheses make distinct predictions after a \textit{single} reward ('one-shot') we find direct behavioral and physiological signatures of reinforcement learning with eligibility trace.
+The observed one-shot learning sheds light on a long-standing question in human reinforcement learning \citep{Daw11, Tartaglia17, Walsh11, Bogacz07b, Walsh12, Weinberg12}.